-- Control Depth-of-Field [DOF]: This refers to how much of the scene is in focus.
-There may be times when you want a shallow DOF, isolating your subject from a distracting background, and other times when you want everything throughout scene in sharp focus, from foreground to background.
-A deeper DOF is used most often in landscape photography.
+This refers to how much of the scene is in focus.
+There may be times when you want a shallow DOF; isolating your subject from a distracting background, and other times when you want everything throughout scene in sharp focus; foreground to background.
+A wide DOF is used most often in landscape photography.

-- Stop action or create motion blur: In auto mode, your camera usually strives to get the fastest shutter speed possible for the light conditions; ensuring no motion blur occurs in the scene.
-But capturing blur can be a creative choice that conveys excitement.
-Imagine a marathon runner with hands and feet in a blur of movement.
+In auto mode, your camera usually strives to get the fastest shutter speed possible for the light conditions; ensuring no motion blur occurs in the scene.
+But sometimes motion blur is a creative choice that conveys excitement.
 Motion blurs can also be calming, like when ocean waves or mountain streams are made to look silky smooth.

-- Capture stars and auroras: If night photography is your interest, you’ll need to take manual control of exposure.
+If learning night photography is your motivator, you’ll need to take manual control of exposure.

-- Light meter is activated activated when the shutter button is partially depressed and the camera attempts to get the fastest shutter speed possible for the light conditions by adjusting the three exposure variables.
-If it cannot accomplish this due to low light, the flash will pop up [provided your camera has one built in].
+Light meter is activated when the shutter button is partially depressed and the camera attempts to get the fastest shutter speed possible for the light conditions by adjusting the three exposure variables.
+If it cannot accomplish this due to low light, the flash will pop up (provided your camera has one built in).

-- Light meter is activated activated when the shutter button is partially depressed, and the camera displays the meter with an indicator showing where the current exposure is at.
-As exposure variables are adjusted, the indicator line will move to the positive [over exposed] or negative [underexposed] side of the meter.
+Light meter is activated when the shutter button is partially depressed and the camera displays the meter with an indicator showing where the current exposure is set.
+As exposure variables are adjusted, the indicator line will move to the positive (over exposed) or negative (underexposed) markers on the meter.
 The camera determines correct exposure to be at the 0 marker.

-Technology has come a long way since since the dawn of photography, but cameras still struggle to capture the dynamic range of values seen by the human eye.
-Most cameras use a built-in reflected light meter to measure light bouncing off the surface of a subject, and then uses the information to calculate an exposure with a wide range of values and no loss of detail in either darks or brights.
-By default, the meter is set to Matrix mode [Evaluative mode on Canon].
-This mode uses information from throughout the scene, and may also reference a database of images of similar scenes to determine exposure.
+Technology has come a long way since since the beginning of photography, but cameras still struggle to capture the dynamic range of values seen by the human eye.
+Most cameras use a reflected light meter to measure light bouncing from the surface of a subject back to the camera.
+This information is then used to calculate an exposure with the widest range of values possible.
+By default, the meter is set to matrix mode (evaluative mode on Canon).
+This mode uses information from throughout the scene and may also reference a database of images of similar scenes to determine exposure.
 It is a sophisticated system that works well most of the time, but in certain situations it can be fooled.
-In such instances, there are other options to control how the meter behaves, including zone, center, spot and partial modes.
+At such times, there are other options to control how the meter behaves, including zone, center, spot and partial modes.
 Read your manual to see what is available on your camera and how it’s used.